WanluRachelWang/week5/README.md

 ### Tracking

-StatCounter.com works but not recommended for professional use.
-Clicky.com is industrial-strength and easier to setup than Google Analytics, but *you must disable 3rd-party cookies in your browser if you want to see your own page hits from your own computer*.
-Google Analytics is the best, but hard to understand because it's geared more for marketing departments and advertising campaigns.
+[StatCounter](www.StatCounter.com) works and is nice for demos, but not really recommended for professional use.
+[Clicky](clicky.com) is industrial-strength and easier to setup than Google Analytics, but *you must disable 3rd-party cookies in your browser if you want to see your own page hits from your own computer*.
+[Google Analytics](www.google.com/analytics) is the best, but hard to understand because it's geared more for marketing departments and advertising campaigns.

 ### Deploying to Heroku